Members

 Gwen White

 I was born in Louisville, Kentucky, and later moved to Boise, Idaho, to pursue a bachelor’s degree in Materials Science and Engineering at Boise State University.
 During my studies, I gained research experience in the Computational Materials Engineering Lab, using Molecular Dynamic (MD) Simulations to explore organic solar cell materials.
 This sparked my passion for sustainable energy and led me to pursue graduate studies in Nuclear Engineering.
-My current research focuses on studying Molten Salts via ab initio MD simulations for Molten Salt Reactors
+My current research focuses on studying Molten Salts via ab initio MD simulations for Molten Salt Reactors.

 Former